xupeng-wei/English_exam_maker/README.md

 The prompt templates can be parsed by `PromptBuilder` implemented in `prompts/prompt_builder.py`, using jinja2 to build actual prompts.

-#### Prototype

-`question_maker/gemini.py` is a prototype version of question maker, using gemini flash 2.0 API.
-Currently this part works pretty well for Multiple-Choice-Questions.
-Still working on other types of questions, and extracting prompt templates.
+`question_maker/gemini.py` is an LLM question maker implemented by Python using gemini flash 2.0 API.

+The prompt templates for LLM question maker can be found in `prompts/question_maker.yaml`.
+For Multiple-Choice-Question, the template uses a zero-shot prompt.
+For Reading-Comprehension-With-Multiple-Choices, Reading-Comprehension-With-True-or-False, Cloze-With-Multiple-Choices and Cloze-With-Free-Responses, the templates uses few-shot prompts, each with two examples.

+To deduplicate the response, currently the template supports including previously generated questions in the prompt, while we would like to mention that this is not the only way to deduplicate questions.
+Tuning model temperature to generate more random questions, sampling among top K, etc., are all potentially feasible ways to achieve the goal, and we are keep exploring these possible strategies.